alphagov/puppet-puppet/README.md

 # puppet

-Manages the installation of Puppet and it's dependencies from the official Debian packages.
+Manages the installation of Puppet and its dependencies from the official Debian packages.
 Optionally, it can also setup a cronjob to run Puppet every 30 minutes.